|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 CWGC - Norman Robert Stanton

-ADF Serials - Beaufighter A19-36 states "crashed into sea 14 miles East of Cape Celebes"
+ADF Serials - Beaufighter A19-36 states "crashed into sea [sic, crashed into a hill] 14 miles East of Cape Celebes"

 RAAFDB - Beaufighter A19-36